Satstef/SingSong/README.md

 ## After downloading the application
-To set the application on your machine is not complicated at all.
+To set configuration of the application on your machine is not complicated at all.
 It just requires a little bit of your patience and time.
 The application has been programmed with Python version 3.8 and flask framework.
+The Database used is sqlite3; this library is already included in Python.
+If you want a Database GUI you need to download it here https://sqlitebrowser.org/dl/

 After download you need a virtual enviroment where install dependencies:
 - From shell go in **app_SingSong** directory and create your own virtual enviroment.